rakki194/xyplot/README.md

 # xyplot

-A Rust tool for plotting images in a grid layout with optional labels.
+A Rust command-line tool for plotting images in a grid layout with optional labels.
+Built on top of the [imx](https://github.com/rakki194/imx) library.

 ## Features